pedrosaclout/leaflet-maps-with-google-sheets/README.md

 Option D: Start over with a brand-new repo, and migrate your existing map content.
 Make a copy of our newer code by clicking the green 'Use template' button.
 Migrate any media folder or geodata folder content from your old repo to your new repo, by downloading to your local computer and uploading to GitHub.
 Reconnect your Google Sheet ID to the `google-doc-url.js` file in your new repo.

 ## Credits (and licenses)
+Customized by Pedro Sá Couto (http://pedrosacouto.com/) and Rita Graça (http://ritagraca.com/) (2020), for UP.
 Developed by [Ilya Ilyankou](https://github.com/ilyankou) and [Jack Dougherty](https://github.com/jackdougherty) with support from Trinity College CT.
 Inspired by Code for Atlanta mapsfor.us (2016) https://github.com/codeforatlanta/mapsforus (BSD-3-Clause)

 We use [Google Sheets API version 4](https://developers.google.com/sheets/api), with these open-source components: